Federico Bianchi -Buenos Aires, Argentina, 1974- was born into a family (on his mother’s side) of amateur engravers and painters.

 While creating his own language through the eye of the camera and transforming our view of the world, Federico brings together multiple ways of learning how to look and poses a key invitation to the viewer: learn to see the unseen in that which is visible.

 We are part of an immeasurable whole.
 We live on a planet adrift like a blood cell floating along an incomprehensible stream; a deep and transformative thought that touches everything.
 From the atomic to the interstellar, the simple notion of our chaotic existence, leads me to seek the unity of our disintegrated self.

 Our vulnerable human condition is so fragmented and ridden with anxiety that often we need to reform and return to our center with energetic and purified balance.
-In order to heal myself of this anxiety I create contemplative pieces evoking unity and the infinite.
-I use the matrix of the female body as a brush.
-The feminine form stands for creation, transformation, beauty and harmony.
+In order to heal myself from this anxiety I create contemplative pieces evoking unity and the infinite.
+I use the matrix of the human body as a brush.
 I call my work “body mandalas.”